Pequeño Violencia

-Pequeño Violencia (real name unrevealed; born July 18, 1968) is a Mexican Luchador who has worked in the Mexican Mini-Estrella division since his debut in 1990.
+Pequeño Violencia (real name unrevealed; born July 18, 1968) is a Mexican professional wrestler who has worked in the Mexican Mini-Estrella division since his debut in 1990.
 As Pequeño Violencia he wrestles as a smaller version of professional wrestler Violencia.
 He previously wrestled under the ring name El Fierito, a smaller version of wrestler La Fiera.
 Working in the Mini division does not necessarily mean that he has dwarfism as several short wrestlers work in the "Mini" division, which is what separates the Mexican Mini-Estrella from traditional Midget wrestling as practiced in the United States and other places.

 Professional wrestling career

 The wrestler who would later work as Pequeño Violencia was trained for his professional wrestling career by El Cerrajero and El Gladiador before making his debut on September 11, 1990.
 Pequeño Violencia has never revealed what ring name he used between 1990 and 1995, it is, therefore, unknown where he wrestled in the early part of his career.